 The two common areas of study for aspiring sports historians are typically history and journalism.
 Both paths can lead to this career, depending on the specific student focus, but because graduate school is usually required, aspiring sports historians must obtain a bachelor's degree.

 Most history programs require undergraduate students to choose some aspect of the subject to focus on.
 Sports history is generally not an option at this level, but certain specialties might be more appropriate than others; political history or contemporary American history, for example, would likely be a more useful focus for a sports historian than ancient history of the Middle East.

 Journalism majors are also often encouraged to choose a specialty, although again, sports journalism is rarely an option.
 Instead, journalism students might choose to focus on magazine journalism and news reporting, since both of those are aspects of sports journalism.
 Like history programs, journalism programs are diverse.
 They can involve a wide range of subject matter.
-However, they usually include basic coursework such as writing, editing, reporting and ethics, as well as internships and field work.
+However, they usually include basic coursework such as writing, editing, reporting, and ethics, as well as internships and field work.

-- Gain experience through internships.
+Be sure to gain experience through internships.
 Some schools can assist journalism majors in finding internships where the aspiring sports historian may have an opportunity to work with the paper's sports reporter to learn about the job.
 History majors may have opportunities as well.

-Step 2: Complete Graduate Education
+Step 2: Complete Your Graduate Education

 Coursework at this level becomes more intense, with seminars, internships and professional programs taking precedence over lecture classes.
 The subject matter also becomes more specific.
 The true focus on sports history usually doesn't come until the student researches and writes a master's thesis or doctoral dissertation.